Château Peyredon Lagravette Haut-Médoc 2016 - Cru Bourgeois

 About wine:

-Peyredon-Lagravette 2016, a Haut-Médoc estate owned by Laurence and Stéphane Dupuch, has a crisp and discreetly intense bouquet.
-There are seductive aromas of gravel infused with black fruits.
-The palate is medium-bodied with fine tannins, once again in a very classic and conservative style, perhaps verging on austerity on the finish.
-I think this will be avoided when bottling.
+Peyredon-Lagravette 2016, a Haut-Médoc estate owned by Laurence and Stéphane Dupuch, offers a crisp and subtly intense bouquet.
+There are seductive aromas of gravel infused with black fruit.
+The palate is medium-bodied with fine tannins, once again in a very classic and conservative style, perhaps bordering on austerity on the finish.
+I think this will be avoided by the time of bottling.

 Wine Enthusiast